NewsWildfire Watch

 “If the watershed above it burns very severely or hot, that can generate enough sediment to shut down or impact that water treatment plant,” said Chief Jon Wardner of the Big Horn Volunteer Fire Department. “ So the team is busy thinking about ways to not let that happen and obviously protecting the treatment plan itself.
 So that's been a big success there.”

-The Story area was moved into a set status for evacuations and citizens will be alerted and law enforcment will be ready to answer questions if necessary.
+The Story area is in ready status for evacuations and citizens will be alerted and law enforcement will be prepared to answer questions if necessary.